astrorama/SourceXtractorPlusPlus/doc/src/Config.rst

 The configuration file
 ----------------------

-|SExtractor++| searches for the configuration file at the beginning of a run, starting from system repositories (which makes it possible to apply specific, system-wide configuration settings), to the current repository.
+|SourceXtractor++| searches for the configuration file at the beginning of a run, starting from system repositories (which makes it possible to apply specific, system-wide configuration settings), to the current repository.

 Format of the configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~